smythp/intro-command-line/sections/getting-to-the-command-line.md

 ## Windows

 We won't be using Windows's own non-UNIX version of the command line.
-Follow these steps to install Git Bash, which we will use in this session:
+We installed Git Bash, following [these instructions](https://github.com/DHRI-Curriculum/install/blob/master/sections/git.md), so that we can work in the cross-platform Unix command line for this session.

 1\.
-Download [Git for Windows](https://git-for-windows.github.io/) and install it.
-You'll be asked a bunch of questions but the defaults are fine.
+Look for Git Bash in your programs menu and open.
 2\.
-Click the Windows button on the bottom left of your desktop (or hit the Windows button on your keyboard).
+If you can't find the git folder, just type "git bash" in the search box and select "git bash" when it appears.
 3\.
-In Programs, open the Git folder.
+Open the program.
 4\.
-Select "Git Bash."
-(Not "Git GUI.")
-5\.
-If you can't find the git folder, just type "git bash" in the search box and select "git bash" when it appears.
-6\.
 You know you're in the right place when you see the `$`.

- `$`, which we will refer to as the "command prompt"
+ `$`, which we will refer to as the "command prompt," is the place you type commands you wish the computer to execute.
+We will now learn some of the most common commands.

 In the next section, we'll learn how to navigate the filesystem in the command line.